lee2sman/Selfie-Textual-Poem-Cam/README.md

 that creates the image from the text in newfile.txt.
 In essence, you are creating a selfie made out of text found about you in a google search.

+Use 'w' and 's' to increase or decrease threshholding.
+This program runs best if you get your face quite close.

+Take a screenshot with the spacebar (images are saved in the data folder).

 v 1 Alpha
 This is not intended as a final version.
 I would like to convert this to P5.JS.
+And I would like to output the images as text files instead of screenshot pngs.

 A huge thanks to all my School For Poetic Computation teacher and fellow artists/coders for ideas, inspiration, help fixing bugs and in writing code when I got stuck.